The Nutty Northwest: How to Make Healthy Nut Milk and Nut Butters at Home

 To make at home: Place 1 cup raw almonds or cashews in a bowl and cover with an inch of water.
 Let stand at least overnight, or up to two days, uncovered.
 Drain and rinse the nuts, which will be plump and soft, then place in a blender with 2 cups filtered water.
 Blend at high speed for two minutes, then strain in a colander lined with cheesecloth or nut cloth.
 Gather the ends of the cloth and squeeze tightly to extract as much milk as possible.
 Use within 2 to 3 days.

 Recipe ideas: Almond or cashew milk is a great creamer in tea or coffee, but also works well in place of dairy in creamy soups or curries, mashed potatoes or casseroles, homemade ice cream, smoothies and puddings.
-Try using it in this Northwest-inspired recipe for Creamed Kale with Crunch Almond-Herb Topping.
-This is a great side dish to serve with salmon or halibut, and perhaps a healthy grain salad.

 While peanuts have always reigned supreme, almonds and cashews are making inroads in the nut butter aisle.
 You can also try hazelnuts or pistachios, which will be slightly grainier in texture, or pecans and walnuts, which produce a thinner butter with a tad of bitterness from the skins.